Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine

 In the CML-CF method, data from each activity for each participant represents an individual input to the model.
-The CFs of each activity must be extracted entirely before using it as an input to the model.
-In both the CML-RAW and DL-RAW methods we used raw acceleration values in each of the 3 axes of travel as an input to the CML and DL models (Fig-\ref{FIG:HLD}).
-For CML with raw data (CML-RAW), we used the time-windowed raw data as an input to several classifiers with and without dimensionality reduction in a manner similar to our approach to analysis of extracted clinical features.
-For DL with raw data (DL-RAW) we used the time-windowed raw data as an input to a Convolutional Neural Network (CNN) \cite{bwcnn} \cite{REF_CNN}.
-We limited pre-processing of raw data to segregating data from each task into multiple fixed time windows (TWs) (Fig-\ref{FIG:TW}) \cite{review} to facilitate DL model convergence.
-We examined six distinct TWs (e.g., 0.3, 1, 1.6, 3, 3.3, 5 sec) to determine the signal duration required for the highest model accuracy to differentiate between data from people with DMD and TD controls.
-The data is collected at 30 Hz (where each second contain 30 samples).
-For each activity, the model predicts whether an individual TW is labeled as DMD or TD.
-We then used those predictions to calculate the overall percentage of the TWs that were predicted as DMD or TD.
-We set the threshold at 50\% to determine if the participants were correctly labeled as having DMD.
+The temporospatial gait CFs of each activity must be extracted entirely before using it as input to the model.
+In the DL-RAW method, we used raw acceleration values in each of the three axes as input to the DL model (Fig~\ref{Fig4}).
+We used the window-slicing method~\cite{cui2016multi}~\cite{review} to segment the raw data from each activity into multiple fixed time-windows (TWs) (Fig~\ref{Fig5}) in order to augment the data input~\cite{le2016data} and to facilitate DL model convergence~\cite{bwcnn}~\cite{REF_CNN}.
+We examined six distinct TWs (i.e., 0.3, 0.5, 1, 1.5, 2, 2.5 seconds) to determine the signal duration required for the highest model accuracy.
+For each activity, the model predicted whether an individual TW was labeled as DMD or TD.
+We then used those predictions to calculate the overall percentage of the TWs predicted as DMD or TD.
+At inference time, we examined the percentage of typical/atypical decisions for each TW, and used majority voting to determine whether the participants were correctly labeled as having DMD.